TheAssassin/mediaplayer-setup/Kodi/Custom_fonts_and_colors.md

 killall kodi.bin
 ```

-FIXME: Still need to manually activate the Custom skin
+FIXME: Still need to manually activate the Custom skin and select the `charcoal` color.